-We talk a lot about organizational vision and values here on TheSpeakersGroup.com—because they’re obviously important—but with a New Year dawning, let’s turn to you.
+We talk a lot about organizational vision and values here on TheSpeakersGroup.com—because they’re obviously important—but with a New Year upon us, let’s turn to you.
 After all, your personal goals matter, too.
 A lot.

 When business coach, leadership speaker, and former executive Ron Minatrea joined Shawn Ellis on “The Better Life/Better Business Podcast,” he spoke about the types of goals an individual needs to set to avoid yearly disappointment with him- or herself.
 Drawing on his vast management experience, Ron offers ways to make your goals realistic, achievable and, ultimately, lead to a much more fulfilling life—in both the personal and professional realms.

 It starts with setting the right kinds of goals for yourself.
-As you plan for the year ahead, here are the three types of goals you need to ensure your success in all areas of your life:
+As you plan for the year ahead, watch this video and think about the three types of goals you need to ensure your success in all areas of your life:

 1. “Do” goals

 “Do” goals, as the name suggests, are commitments to do something.
 It can be as simple as starting to walk three miles, five days a week.
 Ron thinks of these types of goals as a variant on S.M.A.R.T goals—specific, measurable, attainable, relevant, and time-bound.
 These goals are effort-based, and you have full control over what you choose to do and how.
 You can measure your efforts in achieving your “do” goals in any period of time you choose—daily, weekly, monthly, etc.